 Magento, the popular ecommerce platform has moved on from Magento 1 (M1) to Magento 2 (M2).
 If you own a Magento 1 e-commerce Store, you must consider moving along and upgrading Magento to the latest version to maximise on the changes and improvements that the newer platform offers and to protect your online store from the pitfalls of the earlier major release.
 Here are some timelines and details of the platform to help you make this decision better.

 Strengths of Magento 2

 - Superior Performance

 Magento 2 performs better than Magento 1 in all use cases.
 It comes with an enhanced indexer that helps increase its query performance speed.
-It has proven to have shown increased server response time, database flexibility and scalability to handle peak loads.
-Magento v2 supports Varnish Cache out of the box
+It has proven to show increases in server response time, database flexibility and scalability to handle peak loads.
+Magento v2 supports Varnish Cache out of the box.

 - Responsive, Mobile-friendly